-Both would create a Web-based portal within the state Executive Office of Public Safety to allow real-time background checks in private gun sales, stiffen penalties for some gun-based crimes and create a firearms trafficking unit within the State Police.
+The bill makes other changes to state gun laws including creating a Web-based portal within the state Executive Office of Public Safety to allow real-time background checks in private gun sales, stiffening penalties for some gun-based crimes and calling for the creation of a firearms trafficking unit within the State Police.